 Paris in March

 March sees the first signs of spring appearing on trees and in gardens and parks throughout Paris.
 The weather is unpredictable, with warmer days breaking up the chillier ones, and the occasional shower.

 The summer tourists have yet to descend, so it’s still not as crowded or costly as high summer.
 The city seems to be awakening and the locals and tourists are more inclined to head outdoors.

 Paris in April is festively adorned with springtime flowers.
 Being outdoors is far more pleasant as the mercury climbs and the daylight hours lengthen.
 Paris weather can still be a little unpredictable – a mixed bag of rainy, overcast days, interspersing warm sunny ones.
 I’d recommend wearing layers that you can add or remove as needed in response to the weather.

 Tourism starts to pick up and consequently, so do prices.

 Paris in May

 May is sunny and warm with temperatures reaching 20°C. Tourist numbers begin to rise in response to the warmer temperatures, as do accommodation and restaurant prices.
-It’s not yet peak season, so you can still enjoy sightseeing without large crowds.
+It’s not yet peak season, so you can still enjoy sightseeing without large summer crowds.